kubernetes/website/docs/getting-started-guides/kubeadm.md

     # kubectl apply -f <add-on.yaml>
     daemonset "<add-on>" created

-If you prefer one of the other network providers please refer to their respective installation guides.
+Please refer to the specific add-on installation guide for exact details.
 You should only install one pod network per cluster.

 If you are on another architecture than amd64, you should use the flannel overlay network as described in [the multi-platform section](#kubeadm-is-multi-platform)